mypsik/torela/en/events/index.md

 Named digital card will be sent to your email.
 The card is valid for 3 months and can be used at regular 7€ events only.

 # Upcoming events

-SORRY WE ARE CLOSED DUE TO CORONA VIRUS OUTBREAKT AT LEAST UNTIL 1ST OF MAY!